David Seaman Integrative Counsellor (MBACP)

 Seeing individuals grow and gain a genuine sense of identity brings me joy as a counsellor and is one of the reasons I love being one.
-I do not believe the counsellor role should be one that is authoritarian or directive, this is your journey, a counsellor can walk with you, gently and carefully exploring your past, present and future, in a safe place, where you will not be judged.
+I do not believe the counsellor role should be one that is authoritarian or directive, this is your journey.
+I will be with you as we explore the past, present and future, in a safe place, where you will not be judged.

-I have been a counsellor at Iceni in Ipswich for the last four and a half years.
+Counsellor at Iceni in Ipswich for four and a half years.